-A quiet hit with peace-seeking Aman lovers, Amanataka is set on a garden estate and housed in graceful 19th Century French buildings in Laos UNESCO protected town of Luang Prabang.
-Cool and calm with colonial touches and local influences that reflect the Town’s colonial history, this graceful hotel was once the provincial hospital and has redefined the concept of luxury in this disarmingly charming town.
+A quiet hit with peace-seeking Aman lovers, Amantaka is set on a garden estate and housed in graceful 19th century French buildings in Laos’ UNESCO protected town of Luang Prabang.
+Cool and calm with colonial touches and local influences that reflect the town’s colonial history, this elegant hotel has redefined the concept of luxury in this disarmingly charming town.

 Features in the following itineraries